hpi-swa-lab/BP2019RH1/doc/research-libraries/c3js.md

 - clicking on the legend the corresponding part of the chart is hidden, a second click makes it visible again

 ## experience
-- fast and easy visualisation of data, APIs make it possible to add some interactivity
+- fast and easy visualization of data, APIs make it possible to add some interactivity
-- customisation:
+- customization:
   - additional axis
   - show axis label
   - change chart type